History of Sociology

 Sociology as a distinct discipline arose in many countries across the world during the nineteenth and early twentieth century.
 Discussions of the history of the discipline, however, concentrate on France, Germany, and the United States.
 While these are undoubtedly important sources of contemporary theoretical debates, the sources of sociology are much more diverse.
 Some of these contributions precede or reiterate concerns in the core areas of France, Germany, and the US, but others are lost to the history of the discipline.
 Some of the lost sociological ideas perhaps deserve to be forgotten but others could significantly broaden contemporary concerns.
 Other ideas have been reinvented without any awareness of what went before.

 I have concentrated on the lost history of British sociology, most especially its theoretical traditions.
 When people think of British sociology in the past, they may recall the name of Herbert Spencer–a major influence on French, German, and US sociology as well as sociology in numerous other countries–but they will probably not be able to recall any other British sociologists.
 Perry Anderson famously referred to its ‘absence’ as an element in British intellectual culture.
 I have tried to present a more accurate overview of British sociology here.
+From this page you can find my database on the history of various British sociology departments.

 The principal topic on which I have written has been the work of Patrick Geddes and his associate Victor Branford, who set out a comprehensive social theory of globalisation, urbanism, and the environment and were the founders of the Sociological Society in Britain.
 Read more about The Geddes and Branford Project and find some resources for further study.